 3. You’re exhausted.

 After a long day or night, your body has nothing left to give.
 You need a pick me up.
 Some energy.
 Let me let you in on a little secret: the calories that everyone is so terrified of consuming due to the American Fear of gaining weight, they are actually good for you!
 You see, calories are a unit of measurement for energy!
-It’s how we measure energy.
-Much like how an inch or foot is how we measure distance.
-So while you could grab a coke or cup of coffee to perk you up, that isn’t what your body is in need of.
+It’s how we measure energy; just like how we measure distance in inches or feet.
+So while you could grab a coke or cup of coffee to perk you up in the mid-afternoon or evening, that isn’t what your body is in need of.
 More often than not, your body would love an extra big serving of nutrients (coming from calories) -and water, to get your energy lift.

 So why are you craving those not so great for you sweet treats?
 Because 1g of protein or 1 g of carbs have 4 calories where 1 g of fat has 9 calories.
 9 is more than 4 so eating that high fat treat will provide more energy quicker.
 When you’ve waited too long to eat, the body isn’t thinking as much about superb nutrition as much as it is sheer survival.
 This leads to higher calorie intake with minimal nutrient density and therefore, more fat storage.